nurzhanme/SwagSharp/README.md

 ## Pipeline Output

-Upon successful execution of this workflow, database documentation will be available on the [GitHub Pages](https://nurzhanme.github.io/SwagSharp/swagger.json) of the repository.
+Upon successful execution of this workflow, the resulting file will be available on the [GitHub Pages](https://nurzhanme.github.io/SwagSharp/swagger.json) of the repository.